 The Daytona 500 is a 500-mile motor car NASCAR cup series race championship that takes place every year in Daytona Beach, Florida.
 It is part of the Monster Energy NASCAR Cup Series and has been the opening race of the series since 1982.
 It is the most prestigious race in the NASCAR calendar and is also the one that has the largest amount of prize money.
 The Championship points that are awarded are equal to those given in all other races in the calendar.
-The fact that it is the biggest event in the calendar makes it very unusual for it to be held at the beginning of the season.
+The fact that it is the biggest event on the calendar makes it very unusual for it to be held at the beginning of the season.
 In most other types of sports, the biggest event is held at the end of the season.

 The Daytona 500 was held on the Sunday mid-February of the President’s Weekend from 1971 to 2011.
 This was changed in 2012 so that there was a bigger break between this event and the Super Bowl.
 However, bad weather forced the event to be postponed for one day so it wasn’t until 2013 that it was held on the new race day.
-From 2018 on wards the race will be held on the Sunday of President’s weekend again.
+From 2018 onwards the race will be held on the Sunday of President’s weekend again.

 The winner of the Daytona 500 receives the Harley J. Earl Trophy which is named after Harley Earl, who was the second NASCAR commissioner.
 They will be able to keep this trophy until the next race takes place.
 The winning car is housed in the Daytona 500 Experience, a museum next to the Speedway that has a number of exhibitions relating to the race.
 The car will be exhibited in the condition that it finished the race in and remains in the museum for a year until the next race has taken place.